How to Be Intentional with Money

 Living intentionally means being conscious of your values.

-Living intentionally means being conscious of your values, your purposes, your resources and your responsibilities, and then making decisions that maximize your potential to achieve the things that matter most to you.
+Living intentionally means being conscious of your values, your purposes, your resources and your responsibilities.
+People who know how to be intentional with money make decisions that prioritize the things that matter most to them.
 It’s not always easy, but it does always lead to success.

 If you feel like you’re treading water in your personal finances, there’s a good chance that you haven’t been intentional with the way you handle your money.
-To change that, build intentionality into your financial life by taking these five steps:
+To change that, here are five tips to help you learn how to be intentional with money:

 1) Determine your values.

 The things that we do with our money are indications of what we value in life.
-In order to do the best things, you need to be aware of what your most important values are.
+So you need to be aware of what your most important values are.
 Do you value education?
 Giving?
 Missions work?
 Convenience?
 Eating well?
 Traveling abroad?

-Each of us will have a somewhat different set of values, and that’s okay.
-What’s important is that you know what you and your family value most, so that you can intentionally use your money toward the things that are most important to you.
+Everybody has different values, and that’s okay.
+What’s important is that you know what you value most.
+That way, you can intentionally use your money toward the things that are most important to you.

 2) Set financial goals.

-Once you have identified your values, you need to set goals that will help you translate those values into real-world actions.
+Once you have identified your values, you need to set goals to translate those values into real-world actions.
 These goals can include getting out of debt, saving a certain amount of money for a home, investing for retirement, funding your children’s education, buying a new car or giving a percentage of your income to charity.

-Your goals don’t have to be something you can achieve this month — some of these goals will take years to achieve.
-But they give you a big picture of the things that you should be doing with your money on a regular basis to help you reach success in the long term.
+Your goals don’t have to be something you can achieve this month — some of these goals will take years to accomplish.
+But they give you a big picture of the things that you should be doing to help you find success.

 3) Make a plan.